outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

 - add to solution automation workflows

     - find the symmetries in a problem system based on which components are interchangeaable & identify the interaction level where they exist & the symmetry theyre based on, then find a conversion function to connect those symmetries to understand a problem system quickly
+      - understanding allows identification of the required components for the system to be optimized
+      - example:
+        - in the 'find a prediction function' problem, symmetries exist around an 'average' function, between 'base' functions, between prediction function requirements/limits & the prediction function, between function patterns & the prediction function, between variable interaction patterns & the prediction function, between data & the prediction function, between 'subset' functions & the 'composite' function
+        - these symmetries provide alternate ways to find the prediction function, with alternate adjacent operations connecting objects formed by changes in each symmetry

     - identify required structures necessary for a solution to be adjacently optimizable, such as a 'contradiction' structure in the form of an 'opposite solution' to identify when a solution is nearer to its opposite structure ('not a solution', as in an 'error'), and build those structures instead of the original problem's solution structures, then apply optimization structures once its in an adjacently optimizable state